enyushi1/enyushi1.github.io/_pages/about.md

 7. **[Aug.
 2022]** Our paper titled ["Spatially correlated reconfigurable intelligent surfaces-aided cell-free massive MIMO systems"](https://enyushi1.github.io/files/SEY-Spatially correlated reconfigurable intelligent surfaces-aided cell-free massive MIMO systems.pdf) is accepted by ***IEEE Transactions on Vehicular Technology*** (IF: 6.8, An2).
 8. **[Mar.
 2022]** Our paper titled ["Wireless energy transfer in RIS-aided cell-free massive MIMO systems: Opportunities and challenges"](https://enyushi1.github.io/files/SEY-Wireless energy transfer in RIS-aided cell-free massive MIMO systems Opportunities and challenges.pdf) is accepted by ***IEEE Communications Magazine*** (IF: 11.2, An1).
 9. **[Feb.
 2022]** Our paper titled ["Decentralized coordinated precoding design in cell-free massive MIMO systems for URLLC"](https://enyushi1.github.io/files/SEY-Decentralized coordinated precoding design in cell-free massive MIMO systems for URLLC.pdf) is accepted by ***IEEE Transactions on Vehicular Technology*** (IF: 6.8, An2).
 10. **[Sep.
-2021]** I joined the School of Electronic and Information Engineering,  Beijing Jiaotong University (BJTU) as a Ph.D. candidate.
+2021-]** Ph.D. candidate in the School of Electronic and Information Engineering,  Beijing Jiaotong University (BJTU).
 11. **[Sep.
 2020-Sep.
-2021]** I joined the School of Electronic and Information Engineering,  Beijing Jiaotong University (BJTU) as a graduate student.
+2021]** Master student in the School of Electronic and Information Engineering,  Beijing Jiaotong University (BJTU).
 12. **[Sep.
 2019-Sep.
-2020]** I joined the School of Electronic and Information Engineering,  Beijing Jiaotong University (BJTU) as an undergraduate advisor.
+2020]** Undergraduate advisor in the School of Electronic and Information Engineering,  Beijing Jiaotong University (BJTU).
 13. **[Sep.
 2015-Sep.
-2019]** I joined the School of Electronic and Information Engineering,  Beijing Jiaotong University (BJTU) as an undergraduate.
+2019]** Undergraduate student in the School of Electronic and Information Engineering,  Beijing Jiaotong University (BJTU).

 Submitted Papers
 ======